Edward Fella

 Edward Fella (born 1938) is an American graphic designer, artist and educator.
 He created the OutWest typeface in 1993.
-His work is held in the collection of the Cooper-Hewitt, National Design Museum, the Brauer Museum of Art, and the Museum of Modern Art.
-He was the recipient of the 2007 AIGA Medal.
-He was also the recipient of a Chrysler Award in 1997.
-Curt Cloninger called Fella "the contemporary master of hand-drawn typography."

-He created the OutWest typeface.
-He designed it by hand.
-It has a 15-degree ellipse.
-His hand design style has been described as "American folk art typography".
-His style and work has influenced designers like Lorraine Wild, P. Scott Makela, Jeffrey Keedy, Elliott Earls and Barry Deck.

-Early life and education
+Early life

 Edward Fella was born in Detroit, MI in 1938 to a middle-class family and attended Cass Technical High School, a magnet school in Detroit where he studied lettering, illustration, paste-up and other commercial-art techniques.
 He graduated from Cass Tech in 1957 and went into the commercial graphic industry.

-Career
+Career and education

+Edward Fella was a commercial artist for 30 years, from 1957 to 1987.
+Most of the works he created during this time were automotive and health care posters.
+Fella was given the name "the king of zing" because of his whimsical illustration style he had.